Google Pay

 - Retrieve GooglePay™

-- Comply to Strong Customer Authentication (SCA)
+- Comply with Strong Customer Authentication (SCA)

 - Render Google Pay™ button

-- Initialise Payment sheet
+- Initialise the Payment

 - Because you use us to decrypt sensitive payment information, Google uses the following type of tokenization: PAYMENT_GATEWAY.
 We will explain the how-to in the following steps.